1937 Bengal Legislative Assembly election: Background

 The Government of India Act 1935 introduced significant constitutional reforms, aiming to grant greater self-governance to Indians under British colonial rule.
 Among its most notable provisions was the establishment of provincial autonomy, replacing the dyarchy introduced by the 1919 Act.
-Under the 1935 Act, Indian ministers were given full control over provincial portfolios, with the exception of defense, external affairs, and certain matters related to the Governor’s discretionary powers.
+Under the 1935 Act, Indian ministers were given full control over provincial portfolios, except for defense, external affairs, and certain matters related to the governor's discretionary powers.

-In the Province of Bengal, the Act established a bicameral legislature, comprising the Legislative Assembly (lower house) and the Legislative Council (upper house).
+In the province of Bengal, the Act established a bicameral legislature, comprising the Legislative Assembly (lower house) and the Legislative Council (upper house).
 The Legislative Assembly consisted of 250 members, elected through a system of separate electorates that reflected the communal and socio-economic divisions in colonial Bengal.
 The electorate was limited and based largely on property, income, and education qualifications, which disproportionately favored landowners, urban elites, and business interests.

 The 250 seats in the Bengal Legislative Assembly were categorized into various communal and functional constituencies.
 These included seats reserved for Muslims, Hindus, Scheduled Castes (Depressed Classes), Europeans, Indian Christians, Anglo-Indians, landlords, commerce and industry, and universities.
 Of these, 117 seats were reserved for Muslims, 78 for Hindus, and 30 for Scheduled Castes, while the remaining were distributed among other interest-based categories.

 The Act allowed Indian ministers to form cabinets and manage internal provincial affairs, provided they commanded the confidence of the majority in the Assembly.
-However, the Governor retained overriding authority in certain matters, including the power to dismiss ministries and veto legislation.
+However, the governor retained overriding authority in certain matters, including the power to dismiss ministries and veto legislation.
 This tension between Indian autonomy and colonial control remained a key political issue throughout the tenure of the provincial governments formed under the 1935 Act.

 Seats

-The allocation of 250 seats in the assembly was based on the communal award.
+The allocation of 251 seats in the assembly was based on the communal award.
 It is illustrated in the following.